TK's Reviews

 Taste

 They have proper glasses but I got this, for some reason.
-Only one other person drinking Guinness.
+Only two of us drinking Guinness.
 It had some lacing and the flavor was hobbled.
 Too cold.
 I couldn’t recover from the glass.
+I did walk away from it and I’m not sorry.

 2.1